-Join Eric Wing for an in-depth discussion in this video Setting up sprinkler display configurations, part of Creating Sprinkler and Fire-Alarm Systems with AutoCAD.
+Join Eric Wing for an in-depth discussion in this video Setting up sprinkler display configurations, part of AutoCAD: Creating Sprinkler and Fire-Alarm Systems.

 AutoCAD has a ton of display options…that we can tweak to make our drawings look right.…Because we're using AutoCAD MEP,…the items we add to our drawings such as pipe and equipment,…who already have a layer assigned to them.…In addition to that miracle,…AutoCAD MEP knows the pipe is a pipe…and the equipment is equipment.…This allows us to manage our display much more efficiently.…This video will have us looking at…the Display Configurations dialogue.…We'll drill into how the architectural items are showing up,…as well as what MEP objects…we want to have visible in our drawing.…